Black Robin Farm and Orchard

 Educational Opportunities: When you stay long enough at Black Robin you will learn some or most of the following: a new meaning of "hard work", construction skills, how to use power tools, how to measure and plan for a construction job, how to pour concrete, weeding and weed management, general labor skills, gardening, orchard care, beekeeping skills, basic homesteading, animal care, cheese making, goat milking, sausage making, animal slaughtering, landscaping basics, pond management, tree planting and care, minor veterinary, and other skills.

 Skills Desired: Black Robin has had many great volunteers.
 Some have come to us with skills and experience with farming and construction and many have not.
 We are constantly trying to figure out who does well here and who does not.
 This is important to us because volunteers who are ill-suited to Black Robin may leave with a bad feeling about farming, about our farm, and about permaculture.
 Also, when volunteers leave before completing their agreed-upon stint this leaves Black Robin in a bad position and may hurt group morale.
 So, we want all our volunteers to be enriched and satisfied with their experience at Black Robin.
 The following seem to be characteristics of volunteers who are happy with their Black Robin experience: they come to Black Robin prepared to really work (not only, for instance, to see Montana or get a free place to stay for a few months); they enjoy hard work; they know what farm and homesteading work entails; perhaps they have worked on a farm or at a very demanding job before; they are not afraid to get dirty, to sweat, to have their muscles ache after work; they are willing to ask their supervisor for special accommodations in case they are feeling overworked; they are generally positive people; they understand and accept that there might be a better, more efficient, quicker way to do chores and they strive to find that way; they are willing to try anything; they want to learn as much as possible; they realize a certain amount of drudgery and repetition may be required at a farm; they are willing to do monotonous tasks such as hauling wood-chips or weeding for (occasionally) several hours a day; they are flexible enough to accept when conditions are not as they expected them to be; they can deal with working very quickly and efficiently for eight hours, three days a week, and then to do their relaxing after chores and work.
 What we don't do: We try to make Black Robin a healthy place and a model for our visiting children and families.
 We do not allow smoking, alcohol, or drug use on the farm.
 Any parties end at dusk.
-We also want to insure our safety by not having any fires, candles or incense in campers, and to never leave appliances except the refrigerator plugged in in our summer kitchen.
+We also want to insure our safety by not having any fires whatsoever and no candles or incense in campers,

 Meals: Black Robin will provide you with very very basic staple foods from which you will prepare meals for yourself and the group.
 We do not generally provide snack or junk foods but instead provide the healthy basics such as dried beans, oats, rice, meat - including meat from our farm animals, cheese, vegetables, bread, milk, yogurt, nuts, vegetables, and fruits.
 We eat meals together occasionally.
 Most meals are on your own and extremely basic (oats, eggs, bread, fruit) but lunch on communal work days is generally eaten together.